Practice Safe Science

 |Have a look at the Material Safety Data Sheets (MSDS or SDS) for the kits|

-*If you are outside of North America, please see our FAQs to learn more where you can practice these activities safely, and according to your local legislation.
+*If you are outside of North America, please see our FAQ page to learn more where you can practice these activities safely, and according to your local legislation.